top of page

 Why Give Students a Voice

 When we think of student voice and leadership there are often questions about how and why.
-In this 1-2 hour PD training faculty, administration and staff can visualize with me how we might implement leadership through SEL into their school.
+In this 1-2 hour PD training faculty, administration, and staff can visualize with me how we might implement leadership through SEL in their school.

 Full Day Professional Development